comery/Bioinformatics-cook/README.md

-# Bioinformatics-Perl
+# Bioinformatics-cook
-perl scripts for bioinformatics analysis
+perl and python scripts for bioinformatics analysis

-I collected some perl scripts for daily wrok.
+I collected some scripts for daily wrok.